asr1/digital-garden/src/site/notes/Building in public.md

 Building in public is the idea that you build something and tell people about it all the while.

-Publish regular patreon updates or twitter posts.
+Publish regular Patreon updates or twitter posts.

 It builds accountability.